 Visiting Scholar applicants are expected to hold a midlevel post-graduate degree, e.g. MA, MS, MPH, or be enrolled in a terminal degree graduate program, e.g. advanced PhD or medical student.
 Applicants will be considered regardless of institutional affiliation or geographic location.
 Copyright 2019 PNCC Program for Neuroethics & Clinical Consciousness.
 The John J. Lynch, MD Center for Ethics, MedStar Washington Hospital Center, Washington, D.C.
 All Rights Reserved.
 Photo credit @iStock/iLexx

-Both SUIP and GSIP interns join the Lynch Center staff on clinical rounds in MWHC’s nine intensive care units, attend meetings of the hospital’s ethics committee, including subcommittees of education, consultation, policy, and organizational ethics, as well as shadow our consultants on bioethics case consultation requests.
-In addition, our interns join staff on regularly scheduled interdisciplinary meetings and internal education activities, such as complex case discussions with medical residents, psychiatric ethics conferences, and a broad range of education programming for clinicians.
+Both SUIP and GSIP interns join the Lynch Center staff on clinical rounds in MedStar Washington’s nine intensive care units, attend meetings of the hospital’s ethics committee, including the Center’s subcommittees on education, consultation, policy, and organizational ethics, as well as shadow our consultants on bioethics case consultation requests.
+In addition, our interns can join staff on regularly scheduled interdisciplinary meetings and internal education activities, such as complex case discussions with medical residents, psychiatric ethics conferences, and a broad range of education programming for clinicians.*

-- Letter of intent, outlining his/her interest in the field of clinical bioethics (GSIP applicants should also include a short proposal on a relevant area of research related to your field of study).
+- Letter of intent, outlining your interest in the field of clinical bioethics (GSIP applicants should also include a short proposal on a relevant area of research related to your field of study).

-- Letter of recommendation from a former professor/mentor
+- Letter of recommendation from a current or former professor.

-Completed applications and further inquiries should be sent to: Kahlia Kéita at [email protected].
+Completed applications and further inquiries should be sent to Christian Carrozzo at [email protected].